-It varies.
 Some doctors learn it right after signing up and use it on their next patient.
 Some take a few days or weeks.
 Some take months.
-It depends on how perfect you want to be able to use the app.
+It depends on how perfect you want to be before you use the app.

-The app was built to be pick-up-and-use right away.
+The app was built to be a "pick-up-and-use right away" kind of app.

 Add a patient, scribble or type in some text and you're done.